 12. Allowing dust to build up on leaves

-And finally, it’s important to prevent dust or dirt from building up on the leaves as this can inhibit your plant’s ability to turn sunlight into energy.
+And finally, it’s important to prevent dust or dirt from building up on the leaves.
+Dust and dirt inhibits your plant’s ability to turn sunlight into energy.

-Use a very lightly damp cloth to wipe leaves clean once every few months, or for plants with small leaves, try using a water spray to mist the plant occasionally.
+Use a very lightly damp cloth to wipe leaves clean once every few months.
+For plants with small leaves, try using a water spray to mist the plant occasionally.

 So there you have the top 12 reasons why you’re killing your indoor plants!
 Hopefully this advice will help you keep your little green friends alive just that bit longer 🙂

 Do you have any other tips on caring for indoor plants?
+What mistakes have you made with your indoor plants?
 Please share them in the comments below!